 Beware of minimum stays: An increasing number of accommodation providers are setting minimum stay periods, especially in high season.
 So make sure you don’t have to commit to staying two or three nights, unless you have transport to get back onto the route each day.

 Book in advance if possible: The Cotswolds is a really popular destination and accommodation can get booked up well in advance, especially if you’re walking in the summer.
-So book as far in advance as you can (3 months at least), particularly at peak times (during the July/August school holidays, Easter and at weekends) or in areas with limited accommodation options.
+So book as far in advance as you can (three months at least), particularly at peak times (during the July/August school holidays, Easter and at weekends) or in areas with limited accommodation options.

 If you want to be spontaneous it’s easier if you’re walking in low season, but we’d still recommend booking places to stay at least the night before, as you might have to adjust your route and stop somewhere else if it turns out that your planned destination is fully booked.